CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Exercise 1: Overview of the ASC policy

+In this exercise, You will get an overview of an index of Azure Policy built-in policy definitions related to Azure Security Center and about initiatives, policies, and how they relate to Security Center's recommendation.

 1. Launch **Azure Portal** using the desktop icon on the **JumpVM** and login with the Azure credentials from the Lab **Environment Details** tab if not logged in already.

 2. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click on it.